vcccaat/recipe-app/documents/milestone2.md

 -   People desire for finding a recipe based on existing ingredients

 -   People tend to find a recipe that is quick and easy when time is limited

+-   People tend to check their devices (mostly mobile phones) multiple times and desire for keeping the phone safe and clean

+-   People prefer step-by-step instruction with visual presentations